arnaupujol/nnsc/README.md

 - nnsc_data directory: directory where mock data is located.
 The data is stored with numpy arrays.
 - nnsc directory: contains python modules that are used for the code executable.
-Example: `deep_reg.py` defines functions to generate the DNN for a regression to estimate shear bias as in Pujol et al. (in prep).
+Example: `deep_reg.py` defines functions to generate the DNN for a regression to estimate shear bias as in [Pujol et al. (2020)](https://arxiv.org/abs/2006.07011).
 Example: `param.py` defines all the parameters used in this repository.
 The variable params is a dictionary with the names of all the parameters that can be used and their respective original values.
 - nnsc_notebooks directory: it contains notebooks showing script examples.
 - nnsc_output: directory where output is stored.